-I reserve the right to make changes to the course syllabus at any point should I feel that it would better enhance our class.
+I reserve the right to make changes to the course syllabus at any point in the quarter should I feel that it would better enhance our class.
 If any problems should arise, please contact me so that we can address these problems early.